pandas-dev/pandas/doc/source/categorical.rst

 -----------------

 If a `Categoricals` is ordered (``cat.ordered == True``), then the order of the levels has a meaning and certain operations are possible.
-If the the categorical is unordered, a `TypeError` is raised.
+If the categorical is unordered, a `TypeError` is raised.

 .. ipython:: python